 Spas and Wellness:

-Mandara Spa offers relaxing treatments inspired by island traditions.
-Massages, facials, as well as wellness services provide a peaceful break from the sun.
+For a slower pace, Mandara Spa offers relaxing treatments inspired by island traditions.
+Massages, facials, and wellness services help visitors unwind after time in the sun.
+As a result, many travelers enjoy spending an afternoon here.

 Accommodations: